Oral Cancer Screening Honolulu, HI

 At Diamond Head Dental Care, we will look for signs of abnormal tissue.
 Typically, we will see visible symptoms like red and white bumps, hard lumps, rough patches, or changes in the position of your teeth.
 Much of the screening is done visually.
 However, we will also feel your cheeks and the inside of your mouth while wearing gloves.
 This is to identify whether or not you have any strange or hard lumps within this tissue.
 Remember, oral cancer can impact all areas of the mouth, so the examination must be thorough.
 Since technology is constantly improving, we may use other testing resources when you come in and will be happy to discuss the process with you when you visit our dental office.
 We guarantee that the test is gentle and that you should feel comfortable during it.

 How frequently should I have an oral cancer screening?

 We recommend that you visit our Honolulu, HI dentist office for your first exam.
-Based on your risk factors and what we see, we will let you know how frequently you need to be examined.
-If you are a high-risk patient, we may suggest being screened annually.
+Based on your risk factors and what we see, we will let you know how frequently you need an examination.
+If you are a high-risk patient, we may suggest annual screenings.

 Who is susceptible to getting oral cancer?